Universal Koszul Duality for Kac-Moody Groups: Weight Structures

 The weight complex functor commutes with functors that preserve the weight structure.
-Moreover, if $\Cc$ has a monoidal structure that preserves the weight heart, then the weight complex functor is monoidal. \end{proposition} \begin{proof} This is is shown in \cite{sosniloTheoremHeartNegative2017,aokiWeightComplexFunctor2020}. \end{proof} We record the following special case in which the weight complex functor is an equivalence of categories. \begin{proposition} Let $\Cc$ be a stable $\infty$-category and $\Tt\subset\Cc$ an additive idempotent-closed subcategory generating $\Cc$ as a stable subcategory, such that $\Hom_\Cc(X,Y[n])=0$ for all $X,Y\in \Tt$ and $n\neq 0.$ Then the weight complex functor for the weight structure associated to $\Tt$ yields an equivalence of categories
+Moreover, if $\Cc$ has a monoidal structure that preserves the weight heart, then the weight complex functor is monoidal. \end{proposition} \begin{proof} The compatibility with weight exact functors is shown in \cite{sosniloTheoremHeartNegative2017}.
+In \cite{aokiWeightComplexFunctor2020} it is shown that the weight complex functor is \emph{symmetric} monoidal.
+A similar argument shows that it is also monoidal. \end{proof} We record the following special case in which the weight complex functor is an equivalence of categories. \begin{proposition} Let $\Cc$ be a stable $\infty$-category and $\Tt\subset\Cc$ an additive idempotent-closed subcategory generating $\Cc$ as a stable subcategory, such that $\Hom_\Cc(X,Y[n])=0$ for all $X,Y\in \Tt$ and $n\neq 0.$ Then the weight complex functor for the weight structure associated to $\Tt$ yields an equivalence of categories

 \end{proposition}